igolopolosov/articles/README.md

 ## Template

 **[`<Theme>`, `<Impression>`]** - [Title with link](https://github.com/usehotkey/articles)
-- Thoughts about this article
+- Thoughts about an article

 ## List of articles